koticR/X4QoL/README.md

 16. Increased radar range for all ship classes. (defaults.xml)
 17. You don't have to scan a station to 50%+ to get vital information.
 This was made because the current trading situation is rather unstable and seeing early if the economy is stalled is better. (infounlocklist.xml)
 Remove 'infounlocklist.xml' if you consider it as cheating.
 I tried to keep it balanced you still need to scan stations to get all informations, just trading informations unlock earlier now.
-18. Increased radar range for all ship types. (defaults.xml)
-19. Altered Station NPC appearance, this means i removed two headshapes who looked kinda off.
+18. Altered Station NPC appearance, this means i removed two headshapes who looked kinda off.
 Only female for now since male characters look good enough for my taste.
-20. Incorporated [Bifidus06 - Various NPCs Mod](https://www.nexusmods.com/x4foundations/mods/27) and adjusted it a bit for 1.5.
+19. Incorporated [Bifidus06 - Various NPCs Mod](https://www.nexusmods.com/x4foundations/mods/27) and adjusted it a bit for 1.5.
 All credit goes to him!

 ***
 ## Useful Mods by other People.